• Skip to primary navigation

 Instructions

-• Prep the rhubarb: trim the leaves and woody stems.
-Cut rhubarb, on the diagonal, into 2 inch batons.
+• Prep the rhubarb: trim the leaves and woody ends.
+Cut rhubarb on the diagonal into 2-inch batons.

-• Stir together sugar and water in a medium saucepan.
-Add split vanilla bean (scrape some seeds out) lemon juice + zest, and salt.
-Bring to a boil, stirring until sugar has dissolved.
-Add rhubarb.
-Reduce heat; partially cover, and simmer.
-Sitr occasionally, until rhubarb is just tender and beginning to break down, about 7-10 minutes.
+• Stir together the sugar and water in a medium saucepan.
+Add the split vanilla bean (scrape in some seeds), lemon juice, lemon zest, and salt.
+Bring to a boil, stirring until the sugar dissolves.
+Add the rhubarb.
+Reduce heat, partially cover, and simmer until the rhubarb is just tender but still holds its shape, about 7–10 minutes.
 Remove from heat.

 Notes

-• Poached rhubarb and liquid will keep in an airtight container the fridge for up to 4 days.
+• Poached rhubarb keeps well in the fridge for up to 3 days.

 • When possible, buy local rhubarb grown sustainably.